Skip to main content

 • Gardner, H. M. Letter, 1846 May 17.
 1 letter.
 Location: MISC:G. Resident of Nantucket, Massachusetts.
 H. M. (Hannah Maria) Gardner, in Nantucket, writes to her uncle John B. Macy, in New York City, and discusses family news, the fortunes of whaling ships, and views on slavery.
 Mss.
 4098.

 • Gardner, Joel.
-Papers, 1978-2021 (bulk 1980-1985).
+Papers, 1978-2021, undated (bulk 1980-1985).
 3.5 linear ft.
 Location: G:86-87.
-Joel Gardner is a journalist and oral historian from Louisiana.
-Contains assorted oral histories, grant proposals, workshop materials, recordings from participants, entertainment articles written by Gardner for lifestyle magazines, assorted scholarly articles written on oral histories, and theory-related materials.
+Journalist and oral historian from Louisiana.
+Contain oral histories, grant proposals, workshop materials, recordings, entertainment articles written by Gardner for lifestyle magazines, scholarly articles written on oral histories, and theory-related materials.
 Mss.
 3954, 3562.

 • Garig, William Wallace and Family.
 Papers, 1855-1959, undated (bulk 1900-1953).
 1.75 linear ft., 10 manuscript volumes.
 Location: 7:58-60, OS:G. Confederate veteran and poultry breeder of Baton Rouge, La.
 Papers pertain chiefly to W. W. Garig's animal husbandry work and social life and the teaching careers and social lives of his daughters Mercedes and Louise Garig.
 Materials include correspondence, writings, financial documents, photographic items, printed materials, scrapbooks, and diaries (including W. W. Garig's Civil War diaries).
 Mss.
 2993